 Enable two-step authentication:

-Cloudflare which is a free CDN service have added a rule to detect the signal of such attack, and prevent your website from attack.
-You can read about it here, and this feature if also available on free version of Cloudflare.
+Cloudflare which is a free CDN service has added a rule to detect the signal of such attack and prevent your website from attack.
+You can read about it here, and this feature if also available on the free version of Cloudflare.

-Hostgator users can use this guide to safeguard their WordPress blog from brute force attack.
-There are many WordPress security plugins out there, but for now I would recommend to use Better WP security plugin.
+HostGator hosting users can use this guide to safeguarding their WordPress blog from brute force attack.
+There are many WordPress security plugins out there, but for now, I would recommend using Better WP security plugin.